-Riesling’s crisp, palate-refreshing acidity helps explain its well-earned reputation.
-Find out what to pair with one of the world’s great food wines.
+Riesling's crisp, palate-refreshing acidity helps explain its well-earned reputation as an exceptional food wine.
+Find out what to pair with one of the world's great food wines.

 Riesling is frequently bright with acidity and, depending on where it's grown, on the low-alcohol side, with flavors of apple and citrus.

 Depending on the age of the wine, Riesling offers a wide range of aromas -- fruit aromas like green apples and limes, peaches and grapefruit, floral aromas like honeysuckle; earthy smells like mineral and slate; as well as some unexpected aromas like diesel fuel and toast.

 Despite being so food-friendly, Riesling is often overlooked when we're deciding on a dinner wine.
 Why all this neglect?
 Some of it could be the baffling wine labels on German Rieslings: So many long German words, so little sense to make of them.
 Or it could be that sometimes Rieslings are somewhat sweet, though they can also be quite dry ("dry" simply means "not sweet")-- Rieslings really run the full gamut.

 But don't be turned off by a little sweetness.
 It's a trademark of Riesling that even the sweet versions will offer enough palate-refreshing acidity to keep things balanced, so they're still crisp rather than cloying.
 If you're not sure if it's dry or sweet, just ask the wine merchant.

 Where Riesling Calls Home: